pragma-/Plang/doc/README.md

     > fn add(a, b) a + b; add(3, "4")
      Run-time error: cannot apply binary operator ADD (have types Integer and String)

-One way to resolve this is to apply the `Real()` type-conversion function to the parameters inside the function body, creating a polymorphic function that can accept any arguments that can be converted to `Real`:
+The `Real()` type-conversion function can be applied to the parameters, inside the function body, to create a semi-polymorphic function that can accept any argument that can be converted to `Real`:

     > fn add(a, b) Real(a) + Real(b); add(3, "4")
      7

-On the other hand, if you desire explicit compile-time type checking on the parameters you can add a type annotation, prefixed with a colon, after each parameter identifier:
+This will still produce a run-time error if something that cannot be converted to `Real` is passed.
+If explicit compile-time type-checking is desired, a type annotation may be provided:

     > fn add(a: Real, b: Real) a + b; print(type(add));
       Function (Real, Real) -> Real